 In internal LDO mode the DC/DC converter is bypassed (disabled) and the system power is generated directly from the supply voltage VDD.
 This mode could be used as the only option or in combination with the DC/DC converter setup.
-See Section 3.4.1.2 "DC/DC converter setup" for more details.
+See DC/DC converter section for more details.